ibexa/documentation-developer/docs/getting_started/about_composer.md

 -   **pre-archive-cmd**
 -   **post-archive-cmd**

+!!! note

     See [the Composer documentation](https://getcomposer.org/doc/articles/scripts.md) about scripts for more information